Registration Procedures for All Students

 Registration priority is generally limited to currently enrolled students.
 Registration will be determined according to the schedule listed on the calendar associated with the upcoming semester (summer, fall, or spring).
 Hours are based on courses completed PRIOR to the current semester.
 Students who do not register on their designated dates may register AFTER designated dates.
 New students and continuing students not enrolled for the current semester will be allowed to register following the priority registration period.

 At the end of each semester, the Office of Records and Registration reviews academic history information and marks repeated courses according to the guidelines listed below for undergraduate, master’s, and doctoral students.
 In order for one course to serve as a repeat of another, both courses must have been completed at UIS with the same course prefix, number, credit hours, and title.
-If any of these items differ, but the content of the two courses is the same, Student Petition Application must be approved by the student’s academic advisor and the department chair of the program in which the course was offered.
+If any of these items differ, but the content of the two courses is the same, a Student Petition must be approved by the student’s academic advisor and the department chair of the program in which the course was offered.
 Please note that when there is a credit variance of more than one hour between the original course and the course being repeated, the second course cannot serve as a repeat of the first under any circumstances.
 If a student feels that a particular repeat has not been appropriately marked or has questions about repeating courses, the student should contact the Office of Records and Registration.

 Undergraduate students may have restrictions on the number of times a particular course may be repeated depending on a student’s academic program.
 When a student repeats a course in which a grade was earned, the second grade will appear on the transcript; the first grade will be replaced with an “R” (repeat) designation and will not count in determining a grade point average.
 Subsequent repeats will appear on the transcript and will be used in calculating the GPA.